OWASP/CheatSheetSeries/cheatsheets/Docker_Security_Cheat_Sheet.md

 ### Rule \#11 - Lint the Dockerfile at build time

 Many issues can be prevented by following some best practices when writing the Dockerfile.
-Adding a security linter as a step in the the build pipeline can go a long way in avoiding further headaches.
+Adding a security linter as a step in the build pipeline can go a long way in avoiding further headaches.
 Some issues that are worth checking are:

 - Ensure a `USER` directive is specified
 - Ensure the base image version is pinned